City-of-Helsinki/events-helsinki-monorepo/proxies/events-graphql-federation/README.md

-# Events federation gateway
+# Events GraphQL Federation

-The Events federation gateway is a project for a Apollo federation gateway supergraph (and subgraphs) and router configuration.
+The Events GraphQL Federation is a project for a Apollo federation supergraph (and subgraphs) and the Apollo Router configuration.

 **For more detailed documentation, please read the documentation maintained by the Apollo team!**